superchilled/ls-contact-app/README.md

-# sinatra-boilerplate
+# Contact App

-Barebones boilerplate for Sinatra applications

-HTML is based on https://github.com/h5bp/html5-boilerplate
+Simple contact app built using Sinatra and Sequel